-Iz’s commitment to provocative storytelling stems from his early fascination with literature (Lord of the Rings!), short stories, and creative writing during his undergrad years at Cal State University, Long Beach.
-Along with being an avid comic book reader growing up (cue the nerd jokes), his exposure to multiple narrative mediums transcended his writing skills into screenwriting.
-He continued his education at Chapman University’s Dodge College of Film and Media Arts where he received an MFA in the highly-coveted directing program.
-While being mentored by industry professionals and professors—who all can confirm Iz is a super swell guy—he also tackled acting classes in order to understand the process and mindset of actors he would be working with.
+Iz’s commitment to provocative storytelling stems from his early fascination with literature (Lord of the Rings!), short stories, comic books, and creative writing.
+His exposure to multiple narrative mediums transitioned his skills into screenwriting.
+He received his M.F.A. at Chapman University’s Dodge College of Film and Media Arts in the highly-impacted directing program.
+While being mentored by industry professionals and professors—who all confirm that Iz is a super swell guy—he also tackled acting classes in order to understand the process and mindset of actors he would be working with.
 By combining both his writing and visual prowess, Iz’s work consistently showcases his unique narrative voice.

 He resides in Los Angeles where he is currently developing multiple scripts for feature films and multiple episodic series meant for television or streaming platforms.
 Iz would also like to note he wishes to direct any great script, the next great television show, the new Lord of the Rings show, and a comic book movie!